 - Track your key metrics and optimize bids.

-5 Best Strategies of Amazon Pay per Click in 2021
+5 Best Strategies of Amazon Pay per Click

 1. Using different keyword match types in all PPC Amazon campaigns